 Hi, I’m Aaron.
 I used computers in a time before mice, but am enamored with the ease of use such a simple device has brought to computing.
 In my opinion, a working mouse is a critical component of modern computing.

-Let’s dive into some of the reasons your mouse cursor may not work, when your mouse otherwise works.
+Let’s dive into the top 6 reasons why your mouse cursor may not work when your mouse otherwise works.

 Key Takeaways

-• If that doesn’t fix the issue, then try reinstalling the mouse driver.
+- If that doesn’t fix the issue, try reinstalling the mouse driver.

 Diagnosing Mouse Cursor Issues